sila0164/GameHex-Editor/GHEX Language Documentation.md

       Without a name, the program will just name them "*Type* *number*", iterating the number up as it reads the same type.

-    - ## changevalue
+    - ## changevalue (Changing values in the script)

       `changevalue XXXX`
       By adding changevalue *value* you can change the value directly from the script.
       The new value will still need to be written, but it will be changed by default in the ui.

-    - ## -ui
+    - ## hidden (Hiding values in ui)

-      `-ui`
+      `hidden`
       Makes the value not appear in the ui.
 It will still be read and changed using the above command.
+Can be viewed by pressing "show hidden" button.

   - ## search (Searching for values)